National Gallery (Norway): History

-In 2016 the price for admission doubled overnight.
+On April 4th 2016, the price for admission doubled overnight, jumping from 50kr to 100kr.

-The museum collection was moved to a new building, opened in 11 June 2022, gathering all sections of the National Gallery, except architecture.
+The museum collection was moved to a new building, opened on 11 June 2022, gathering all sections of the National Gallery, except architecture.
 It is located on the harbor front, as part of the Fjordbyen development, and the new building was designed by architects Kleihues + Schuwerk (de), following their win in an architecture competition held in November 2010.